-Teachers use a range of rich learning resources from The White Rose Scheme of Learning, NRICH, NCETM and a variety of other collaborative problem-solving resources (see Resources below).
-Real-life learning opportunities are provided through Enrichment Day Maths challenges, 'outside the classroom' apply opportunities and School Council challenges.
+To develop children's reasoning and problem solving and provide rich learning opportunities for greater depth students, teachers use a range of rich learning resources from NRICH, NCETM and a variety of other collaborative problem-solving resources (see Resources below).

 Lessons conclude with a plenary which allows the teacher to summarise what the children have learnt, address any misconceptions, possibly mark work with children and indicate what the next step of learning will.
 The plenary also offers and opportunity for the children to Peer or Self assess their work and understanding.
 For all year groups, mental calculation and fluency is a key feature, with children being taught a range of strategies to work out answers as well as learning the quick recall of mathematical facts.